etraveli/refactoring-java/README.md

 - Can implement Git Actions, CICD Pipelines
 - Can use relational databases to achieve Data Integrity, Scalability and much more
 - Can use YAML/properties files to store which data have scope for frequent changes
+- Can implement test cases to cover all possible edge case scenarios